 How Aid Is Determined

 Iona University offers financial aid to students based on demonstrated financial need.
-Need is defined as the difference between the cost of attendance and expected family contribution.
+Need is defined as the difference between the cost of attendance and student aid index less other financial aid.

 Cost of Attendance